-The unit contains a double inlet airfoil fan and should be checked for free rotation.
+The unit contains a forward-curved supply fan and a forward curved exhaust fan.
+These forward-curved fans should be checked for free rotation.
 If any binding occurs, check for concealed damage and foreign objects in the fan housing.
-Be sure to check the belt drives per the startup recommendations in the Fan Belt Drive section.
+Be sure to check the belt drives per the start-up recommendations in the following section.